sample-id-to-practise/SampleFirst/README.md

-this is new file edited
+this also edited this is new file edited